 How vital it is that we take seriously this Scripture:

-Proverbs 3:5,7 Trust in the LORD with all your heart and lean not on your own understanding; . . .
-Do not be wise in your own eyes; fear the LORD and shun evil.
+Proverbs 3:5, 7 Trust in the Lord with all your heart, and don’t lean on your own understanding. . . .
+Don’t be wise in your own eyes.
+Fear the Lord, and depart from evil.

 And how important it is that this Scripture does not apply to us:

-Matthew 15:8 These people honor me with their lips, but their hearts are far from me.
+Matthew 15:8 These people draw near to me with their mouth, and honor me with their lips; but their heart is far from me.

 We all have the tendency to explore the Bible, not so much to find the mind of God as to find proof texts of what we have already decided to be the answer.
 Far too often I come to an understanding through reading portions of the Bible and from then on I lose objectivity.
 No longer am I without bias and humbly open to whatever my Lord may reveal.
 Instead, I absorb Scripture through the filter of what might be a too hastily reached conclusion.
 Although barely aware of what I am doing, my mind is probably trying to make the rest of the Bible conform to my own belief, rather than honestly yielding to the full teaching of the Bible and letting Scripture shape my belief.